arkedge/notalawyer/README.md

 ## Usage

-notlawyer provides integration capabilities with clap.
+notalawyer provides integration capabilities with clap.
 Please see the `example/` directory for more details.